-The Somerset served in the Philadelphia campaign from August – November 1777 where, having been ordered to lead the advanced ships, Captain Ourry received a great deal of criticism from Captain Sir Andrew Snape Hamond for failing to reconnoitre a satisfactory position from which to fire upon the enemy forts in the Delaware, and then for refusing to move into the attack without a pilot.
+The Somerset served in the Philadelphia campaign from August – November 1777 where, having been ordered to lead the advanced ships, Captain Ourry received a great deal of criticism from Captain Andrew Snape Hamond for failing to reconnoitre a satisfactory position from which to fire upon the enemy forts in the Delaware, and then for refusing to move into the attack without a pilot.
 His cause was little helped by the fact that he had been allowed two weeks to plan the attack, and unsurprisingly the commander-in-chief, Vice-Admiral Lord Howe, also censured him for his conduct.
 During the campaign Captain Ourry presided over the court-martial into the loss of the Augusta 64, Captain Francis Reynolds, in the Delaware on 23 October.

-In July 1778 he commanded the Somerset in the defence of New York and in August 1778 he had her in the Rhode Island manoeuvres against the French fleet.
-Unfortunately his command was wrecked in a ferocious gale on the Peaked Hill Bar on the northern tip of Cape Cod on 2 November 1778, all the crew bar twenty-three who drowned being made prisoner by the Americans.
-Whilst his officers and crew were removed to Boston, Captain Ourry and a lieutenant were marched under guard some one hundred odd miles to Providence, Rhode Island where he was exchanged with two American officers.
+In July 1778 he commanded the Somerset in the defence of New York and in August he had her in the Rhode Island manoeuvres against the French fleet.
+Unfortunately his command was wrecked in a ferocious gale on the Peaked Hill Bar on the northern tip of Cape Cod on 2 November, all the crew bar twenty-three who drowned being made prisoner by the Americans.
+Whilst his officers and crew were removed to Boston, Captain Ourry and a lieutenant were marched under guard some one hundred odd miles to Providence, Rhode Island where he was exchanged for two American officers.

-Upon returning to England Ourry had the Ocean 90 from early 1780, serving in the Channel Fleet campaign from June-December, at the relief of Gibraltar on 12 April 1781, in the June-November Channel fleet campaign, and in Rear-Admiral Richard Kempenfelt’s brilliant assault on a French convoy on 12 December 1781.He left the Ocean in the following spring.
+Upon returning to England Ourry was appointed to the Ocean 90 in late 1779, serving in the Channel Fleet campaign from June-December, at the relief of Gibraltar on 12 April 1781, in the June-November Channel fleet campaign, and in Rear-Admiral Richard Kempenfelt s brilliant assault on a French convoy on 12 December .He left the Ocean in early 1782